-Non-disclosure agreements (NDAs) are a common tool used by businesses to protect confidential information in commercial arrangements, employment contracts and settlement agreements.
-Recent changes to the law have now limited how NDAs can be used, particularly where they involve allegations of criminal conduct.
+Non-disclosure agreements (NDAs) are a common tool used by businesses to protect information that is confidential in commercial arrangements, employment contracts and settlement agreements.
+Recent changes to the law have now limited how these confidentiality agreements can be used, particularly where they involve allegations of criminal conduct or engage the public interest.

 From 1 October 2025, new rules under Section 17 of the Victims and Prisoners Act 2024 (the VPA) came into force in England and Wales.
 These rules make clear that NDAs can no longer prevent certain disclosures by individuals who are – or reasonably believe they are – victims of crime.
 Even if a confidentiality clause has been signed, it cannot be enforced to stop someone from, for example, speaking to the police or seeking professional help.